offbynull/offbynull.github.io/docs/data/learn/Kubernetes/cache/container_output_253c119ae2052489aa9a40a5c95c8b59/output.md

 <strong>⚠️NOTE️️️⚠️</strong>

+You can distinguish a pod created by a replica set vs one created manually by checking the annotation key `kubernetes.io/create-by` on the pod.

 If deleting a replica set, use `--cascade=false` in kubectl if you don't want the pods created by the replica set to get deleted as well.
 </div>